 Site and soil preparation

 Grapes need a sheltered site in full sun, ideally against a south- or south-west facing wall, or on a south- or south-west facing slope with the rows running north to south.

 Avoid frost pockets unless temporary protection can be provided using horticultural fleece.

 Vines tolerate a range of soil types, providing they are free draining.
 Sandy gravel over chalk is ideal.
 Improve drainage on heavy soils by adding well-rotted organic matter and grit.
 Install drainage systems if necessary.
-A pH of 6.5-6.8 is required, so lime acid soils to raise their pH.
+A

-Double dig soil before planting if necessary.
+advice" href="/advice/profile?pid=133">Double dig soil before planting if necessary.
 Incorporate a light dressing of well-rotted manure or compost, plus general purpose fertiliser at 100g per sq. metre (3oz per sq. yard).

-Plant vines in the dormant season from late autumn until early spring, to the same depth that they were in the pot, providing the ground is not waterlogged or frozen.
-In areas with cold winters, March planting is preferable.
-The vine stems should be greater than pencil thickness, so they are not damaged by frost.
-Tease out the roots and spread them evenly around the planting hole before backfilling with soil.
+Plant vines in the dormant season from late autumn until early spring, to the same depth that they were in the pot, providing the ground is not

 After planting, it is a good idea to mulch with well-rotted organic matter or chipped bark to protect the lower buds from frost.
-Remove the mulch from around the stem in spring, to stop the stem from rotting.
+Remove the

 Space vines according to the method of training you wish to adopt.
 For more on this, see our pages on pruning and training grapes.